dan-rodrigues/icestation-32/README.md

 For the `USB` option, HID report descriptors aren't parsed so a fixed layout is assumed.
 More gamepads can be added over time since the only addition needed is a HID report decoder.

 For the `BLUETOOTH` option, an ESP32 program must be flashed first.
 A [separate repo](https://github.com/dan-rodrigues/ulx3s-bluetooth-gamepad) has the instructions on setting this up.
 The `BLUETOOTH` option will not do anything useful unless the ESP32 program in the linked repo is flashed first.
+If there's issues getting a Bluetooth gamepad to connect, pressing button 0 will reset the ESP32 (without resetting the rest of the system).
+This usually fixes any connection problems.

 The `GAMEPAD_LED` parameter can also be set to show some some of the current button inputs.
 There are only 8 LEDs so not all can be seen at once.
 The CPU controlled LED state is otherwise shown.